Varshenee/Social-Media-App/README.md

 📌 Aim

-To develop a social media app that allows users to:
+->To develop a social media app that allows users to:

-Sign up and log in
+->Sign up and log in

-View posts by other users
+->View posts by other users

-Post text or images
+->Post text or images

-Have a profile with a bio and profile picture
+->Have a profile with a bio and profile picture

-Scroll through a home feed
+->Scroll through a home feed

 🛠️ Tech Stack